Nama/obs-scripts/README.md

 * [Speedtest](#speedtest)
 * [Check Log](#check-log)

-## General info
-OBS seems to crash a lot if you reload scripts.
-Even if your scripts run fine(?).
-Try to reload, if it crashes, test your script with restarting OBS.

 ## Scripts
 ### Speedtest
 Makes a speedtest upon starting OBS or changing the scene to make sure your internet connection is fine before you start your stream.